mkyl/QuasiStableColors.jl/README.md

 Code and experiments for the upcoming paper *"Quasi-stable Coloring for Graph Compression: Approximating Max-Flow, Linear Optimization and Centrality"* by Moe Kayali and Dan Suciu, to appear in VLDB '23.
+Find the paper [here](https://arxiv.org/abs/2211.11912).

 Contents:
 - 'src/'